brink-js/brink.js/README.md

 #### Data Binding

 Bindings enable you to keep two or more properties in sync.
-Declare the binding and Brink makes sure that chnages are propagated.
+Declare the binding and Brink makes sure that changes get propagated.

 ```javascript